makrai/notes/su2103-whitening-sentence.md

     anisotropy problem, as observed in pre-trained models
   * Gao+ (2019) designs a novel way to mitigate the degeneration problem by regularizing the word embedding matrix
-  * BERT-flow (Li+ 2020), proposed to transform the BERT sentence embedding distribution into a smooth and isotropic Gaussian distribution through normalizing flow (Dinh+ 2014), which is an invertible function parameter- ized by neural networks
+  * BERT-flow (Li+ 2020): transform the BERT sentence embedding distribution into a smooth and isotropic Gaussian distribution through normalizing flow (Dinh+ 2014), which is an invertible function parameterized by neural netwrk
 * we find that a simple and effective post-processing technique – whitening – is capable enough of tackling the anisotropic problem of sentence embeddings (Reimers and Gurevych, 2019).
 Specifically, we transform the
   * mean value of the sentence vectors to 0 and the
   * covariance matrix to the identity matrix.
 In addition, we also introduce a
-  * dimensionality reduction strategy to facilitate the whitening operation for further improvement the effect of our approach
+  * dimensionality reduction strategy to facilitate the whitening operation for further improvement the effect of our approach (truncated SVD)
 * The experimental results on 7 standard semantic textual similarity benchmark
   * our method can generally improve the model performance and achieve the SOTA results on most of datasets.
 Meanwhile, by adding the dimensionality